BD-Computing/Edenfield/README.md

 ## Venture Africa Safaris

-This is the official website and Web App for Venture Africa Safaris
+This is the official website for Venture Africa Safaris

 ## Website